Mixing times for exclusion processes on hypergraphs: Introduction

 While interacting particle system models (e.g. exclusion process, interchange process, voter model, contact process, zero range process) on graphs have received considerable attention, there has so far been little study of such processes on hypergraphs.
 Studying these processes on hypergraphs is very natural though, as hypergraphs allow simultaneous interactions of multiple particles, rather than only pair-wise interactions.
 One model for which its analogue on hypergraphs has been recently studied is the voter model (\cite{Chung2014, Istrate2014}), for which various properties are considered, including the mixing time.

-Any interchange process (with $k=|V|$) on a graph can be viewed as a card shuffle by transpositions, with notable examples being the top-to-random transposition shuffle (star graph), random-to-random transposition shuffle (complete graph) and nearest-neighbour transposition shuffle (the cycle).
-This connection is well-known, see e.g. Section 4A of \citep{Saloff1993}.
-The literature concerning mixing times of card shuffles by transpositions is extensive.
-In the following discussion we suppose that time is scaled so that shuffles are performed at unit rate (which amounts to setting the rate that each edge rings to $1/|E|$).
+Any interchange process (with $k=|V|$) on a graph can be viewed as a card shuffle by transpositions, and there is now an extensive literature concerning mixing times of such shuffles.
+Notable examples include the top-to-random transposition shuffle (star graph; \cite{Flatto1985}), random-to-random transposition shuffle (complete graph; \cite{Diaconis1981}) and nearest-neighbour transposition shuffle (the cycle; \cite{Lacoin2016}).
+Of course, transposition shuffles are just one class of shuffle, and there is significant interest in mixing times of more general shuffles in which multiple cards are moved simultaneously.
+A large class of time-homogeneous shuffles can be represented as interchange processes on hypergraphs; recent examples can be found in \citep{Sengul2014} and \citep{Hough2015}.

-The case of the top-to-random transposition shuffle has been dealt with by \cite{Flatto1985} and \cite{Diaconis1988} (among others) -- this shuffle has mixing time cutoff at time $|V|\log |V|$.
-The mixing time of the random-to-random transposition shuffle was first obtained by \cite{Diaconis1981}, and is $\frac{|V|}{2}{\log |V|}$ (with cutoff).
-More recently, \cite{Lacoin2016} has studied the nearest-neighbour transposition shuffle and showed mixing (with cutoff) occurs at time $\pi^{-2}|V|^3\log|V|$. \cite{Jonasson2012} has shown that the slowest a transposition shuffle can mix is of order $|V|^4\log |V|$, with the lollipop graph an example which achieves this \citep{Erikshed2011}.
-Achieving these results typically involves finding an argument tailored specifically to the model in question.
+Achieving tight bounds on the mixing time of an interacting particle system typically involves finding an argument tailored specifically to the model in question.
 If we care less about the specific constant multiple (at which mixing occurs) and instead focus on the order, a result of \cite{Oliveira2013a} can prove particularly useful as a general way of bounding mixing times of exclusion processes:

 \begin{thm}[\cite{Oliveira2013a}] There exists a constant $C>0$ such that for every connected weighted graph $G$ and every $k\in\{1,\ldots,|V|-1\}$ and $\eps\in(0,1/2)$,

 where $T_{\mathrm{RW}(G)}(1/4)$ is the mixing time of the random walk on $G$. \end{thm}